hanjingo/doc/NOTE/CSAPP/chapter1.md

 The operating system has two primary purposes: (1) to protect the hardware from misuse by runaway applications and (2) to provide applications with simple and uniform mechanisms for manipulating complicated and often wildly different low-level hardware devices.

-files are abstractions for I/O devices, virtual memory is an abstraction for both the main memory and disk I/O devices, and processes are abstractions for the processor, main memory, and I/O devices.
+Files are abstractions for I/O devices, virtual memory is an abstraction for both the main memory and disk I/O devices, and processes are abstractions for the processor, main memory, and I/O devices.

 A `process` is the operating system's abstraction for a running program.
 Multiple processes can run concurrently on the same system, and each process appears to have exclusive use of the hardware.
 By `concurrently`, we mean that the instructions of one process are interleaved with the instructions of another process.